CloudFormation Stacksets

 10. Keep Maximum concurrent accounts as 1.

-Note: The Maximum concurrent accounts deploy’s the Stacks concurrently based on the number mentioned.
+Note: The Maximum concurrent accounts deploy the Stacks concurrently based on the number mentioned.
 This is helpful when multiple regions are selected.
-The deployment will be completed in one region, and then it will move on to the second region.
+The deployment will be completed in one region and then moved to the second region.
 The higher the number, the faster the operation.

 11. Keep Failure tolerance as 0 and Region Concurrency as it is and click Next.

 Note: Failure tolerance is also helpful when multiple regions are selected.
-It will tolerate the fault on the basis of the number mentioned.
-Will start a rollback right away if the number is 0.
+It will tolerate the fault based on the number mentioned.
+It will start a rollback right away if the number is 0.

 12. Review the entire configuration and click Submit.